TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/Gaussian Models.md

 # Gaussian Discriminant Analysis
 * **Gaussian Discriminant Analysis** is a generalization of the [[Naive Bayes]] classifier.
 It involves the following $$P(x\mid y=c,\theta)=\mathcal{N}(x\mid\mu_c, \Sigma_c)$$
 	* It becomes the Naive Bayes classifier if $\Sigma_c$ is diagonal since this implies feature independence.
-	* Its MLE for the mean and covariance matrix is equal to the sample mean and covariances for each class (see [[$Machine Learning - A Probabilistic Perspective by Murphy|Murphy 4.2.4]])
+	* Its MLE for the mean and covariance matrix is equal to the sample mean and covariances for each class (see [[Machine Learning - A Probabilistic Perspective by Murphy|Murphy 4.2.4]])

 * The **Nearest Centroids Classifier** is defined as follows: $$\hat{y}(x)=\underset{c}{\text{argmax}}(\log{P(y=c\mid\pi ) + \log{P(x\mid\theta_c)}})$$
 * **Quadratic Discriminant Analysis (QDA)** involves using the definition of Gaussian density for the posterior of class labels $P(y=c\mid x,\theta)$.
 That is $$P(y=c\mid x,\theta)=\frac{\pi_c|2\pi\Sigma_c|^{-\frac{1}{2}}\exp\left[-\frac{1}{2}(x-\mu_c)^T\Sigma_c^{-1}(x-\mu_c)\right]}{\sum_{i}\pi_i|2\pi\Sigma_i|^{-\frac{1}{2}}\exp\left[-\frac{1}{2}(x-\mu_i)^T\Sigma_i^{-1}(x-\mu_i)\right]}$$